Randal Grichuk Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.93 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals have a 4.97 team ERA that ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to allow 140 total home runs at a rate of 1.4 per game (second-most in the league).
+- Nationals pitchers combine to give up the second-most home runs in baseball (141 total, 1.4 per game).

-- In his most recent appearance on Wednesday against the Chicago Cubs, the left-hander tossed 5 1/3 innings, allowing three earned runs while surrendering six hits.
+- In his last appearance on Thursday, the right-hander threw five innings against the Chicago Cubs, giving up two earned runs while surrendering seven hits.

+- The 31-year-old has put up an ERA of 4.38, with 6.7 strikeouts per nine innings, in 20 games this season.
+Opponents are batting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.